AdityaKshettri/Docker-Containerization-using-Dockerfile/README.md

-# Docker-Containerization-using-Spring-Boot
+# Docker-Containerization-using-Dockerfile
-In this project, I have created a hello-world application in Spring Boot and deployed it to Docker Hub using Docker Desktop.
+In this project, I have created a hello-world application in Spring Boot and deployed it to Docker Hub using Docker Desktop using Dockerfile.

 # How to run :